Empire of Charles V: A short-lived truce

 The war of 1536-1538 was considered by many a major defeat for Charles V. At a meeting in Aigues-Mortes between the Emperor and the French king, Charles V agreed, for the future, to appoint a son of Francis I as Duke of Milan, a promise he was going to break.
 Indeed, Charles later secretly invested his own son Philip with the Duchy of Milan.
 Returning to Spain, the Emperor stayed with his wife Isabella, who fell ill and died in 1539.
 He was also informed of a revolt in his hometown of Ghent, where the heavy Imperial taxation was contested.
-He appointed his son Philip as regent in Spain and, after visiting Francis I in Paris, returned to the Burgundian Low Countries, expanded in 1536 to include Groningen and Drenthe.
-Charles's army of German mercenaries, supported by the Spanish forces of the Duke of Alba, suppressed the insurrection in 1540.
+He appointed his son Philip as regent in Spain and, after visiting Francis I in Paris, returned to the Low Countries, expanded in 1536 to include Groningen and Drenthe.
+Charles's army of German mercenaries, supported by the Spanish forces of Fernando Álvarez de Toledo, 3rd Duke of Alba, suppressed the insurrection in 1540.
 Charles humiliated the rebels by parading their leaders in undershirts with hangman nooses around their necks.
-The emperor was ultimately convinced by Mary of Hungary to show clemency "out of respect to his countrymen" and relaxed the financial burden on the Low Countries.
+The Emperor was ultimately convinced by Mary of Hungary to show clemency "out of respect to his countrymen" and relaxed the financial burden on the Low Countries.

-Meanwhile, due to difficulties encountered by the Pope in organizing a general council to avoid a schism in the Church, the Emperor decided to summon a German religious meeting and presided over the Regensburg talks (1541) between Catholics and Lutherans.
+Meanwhile, due to difficulties encountered by the Pope in organizing a general council to avoid a schism in the Church, the Emperor decided to summon a German religious meeting and presided over the Colloquy of Regensburg (1541) between Catholics and Lutherans.
 No compromise was achieved, largely due to the opposition of Pope Paul III who wanted a general council to take place in Italy.
 Charles V left Germany and was meeting with Paul III in the Italian city of Lucca, when he was informed of the Ottoman conquest of central Hungary, including Buda and Pest, following the death of Zapolya.
 Furious, he assembled in Genoa a fleet similar in size to the one that captured Tunis in 1535.
-From Palma de Majorca, he launched the long-awaited attack on Algiers, the base of Barbarossa, but was forced to return to Minorca after a disastrous campaign (1541).
+From Palma de Majorca, he launched the long-awaited Algiers expedition (1541), the base of Barbarossa, but was forced to return to Minorca after a disastrous campaign.